 I met everyone on both sides of his family that day, but the most memorable were his three precious maiden aunts, Dora, Christina, and Martha!

-Dora was the oldest daughter which made her the boss of the kitchen and pretty much everything else.
-I am completely certain that Dora had a direct pipeline to God and I adored her.
-Dora used to hire out to families to take care of kids when moms and dads went to important things like the State Fair or a Farm Bureau convention.
+Dora was the oldest girl which made her the boss of the kitchen and pretty much everything else.
+I’m certain Dora had a direct pipeline to God and I adored her.

 Start with some nice firm apples.

 Use your favorite!
-These are Fujis, which we love, but Jonathans or Granny Smiths make mighty good fried apples, too.
+These are Fujis, which we love, but Jonathans or Granny Smiths or Braeburns make mighty good fried apples, too!
 Allow about one large apple per serving.